Iraqi faces German court in 'Susanna' rape-murder case

 He faces a separate trial from March 19, accused of having twice raped an 11-year-old girl -- once in April 2018 after locking her in his room, and again near a supermarket carpark the following month.

-Prosecutors have also laid charges against an Afghan youth who was living in the same refugee shelter, Mansoor Q., who was believed to be aged at least 14 at the time, for also raping the 11-year-old girl.
+Prosecutors have also laid charges against an Afghan youth who was living in the same refugee shelter, Mansoor Q., who was believed to be aged at least 14 at the time, also for the rape of the 11-year-old girl.

-And prosecutors have said Bashar's younger brother -- who is believed to be in Iraq, according to media reports -- also took part in a violent sexual assault against the younger girl.
+Prosecutors have said Bashar's younger brother -- who is believed to be in Iraq, according to media reports -- also took part in a sexual assault against the younger girl.